Legoless/DesignKit/README.md

 License
 ======

-MIT License.
+DesignKit is available under the MIT license.
 See [LICENSE](https://github.com/Legoless/DesignKit/blob/master/LICENSE) file for more information.